Haml Changelog

 Respect Rails’

-flag when escaping attribute values (thanks to Gerad Suyderhoud). -
+html_safeflag when escaping attribute values (thanks to Gerad Suyderhoud). -

 Fix for Rails 3.2.3 textarea helpers (thanks to James Coleman and others).